Table Of Contents

 A chart can be boiled down to a simple graphical representation of information, powerfully aggregating the information of millions of trades over long stretches of time.
-As you gain experience, you will be able to read charts much faster and place trades based on this information.
+As you gain experience, you can read charts much faster and place trades based on this information.

 Price charts capture changes in supply and demand.
 These indicators capture how the market is behaving by aggregating and simplifying troves of information generated from purchases, sales, and price fluctuations.
 This information is represented in charts in a manner that is easy to understand if you take the time to learn about them.